 - The island has a very well developed electricity and telephone network.

 - Depending on your area of activity, you could also consider establishing partnerships with existing counterparts as opposed to setting up your own offices.

 Banking and finance

-The Mauritian financial system comprises an array of institutions including well-established commercial banks, insurance companies and non-bank financial intermediaries.
+The Mauritian financial system comprises an array of institutions including well-established commercial banks, insurance companies and a number of non-bank financial intermediaries.

-Licensed by the Bank of Mauritius to carry out banking business in Mauritius the sector comprises of 21 banks:
+The Mauritian banking sector comprises 22 banks that are licensed by the Bank of Mauritius to carry out banking business in Mauritius:

 - four are branches of foreign banks